asingh125/asingh125/README.md

 ### Hi there 👋

+I'm a student at the University of Pennsylvania studying computer science and management!
+I'm in the class of 2024.
+I like puzzles, historical fashion, and true crime podcasts.
+I enjoy playing tennis and piano.

 <!--
 **asingh125/asingh125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.